Press and Words

 “At number nine, this next band hails from Ohio, I believe, and they go by the name Touchdown Jesus.
 This is their It's All Feast or Famine EP.
 If you like your art punk and rock super heavy and a little demented with odd vocals and sinister lyrics, and unhinged performances where everyone in the band is letting loose.
 I promise you, you are going to get a lot out of this project.” - Anthony Fantano

 “Cincinnati post-rock quartet Touchdown Jesus’s newly released sophomore EP, It’s All Feast Or Famine, opens like an apocalyptic horror movie with “I Love My Wife”: The first thing you hear is this nails-on-chalkboard glissando that abruptly lurches towards a headbanging thrash of militaristic percussion, screaming saxophone, and sludgy electric guitars.
 The prelude sounds like the musical precursor to an announcement that the end is nigh—but it isn’t.
 “When I get home, you’re the first I see!
 Come around for a kiss on the cheek!” co-lead vocalist Miller Kaye exclaims on the first verse in a manic, Isaac Brock-like sprechgesang.
-He’s no doomsday prophet—just a guy that’s really, really into his wife.
+She’s no doomsday prophet—just a girl that’s really, really into her wife.
 The musical arrangement bears an erratic temper and a cocaine-shot heartbeat, but “I Love My Wife” lives up to its name as a refreshingly straightforward, and surprisingly sweet, love song (among the most romantic lines: “My evening commute ain’t got nothing on a face like yours!”
 It’s downright poetic, in a distinctly 21st-century sort of way).
-The ode isn’t exactly tender, but there’s no question of its sincerity: Kaye roars the titular words like they’re his last, pelting them over the stomping, punk-ish rhythm (laid down with his bandmates Ethan Kimberly, Jack DePrato, and Lee Sullivan) like nuclear bombs.
-You’ll be hard-pressed to come by a wife-guy anthem more fervent than this—nor one that rocks even half as hard.” —Anna Pichler
+The ode isn’t exactly tender, but there’s no question of its sincerity: Kaye roars the titular words like they’re her last, pelting them over the stomping, punk-ish rhythm (laid down with her bandmates Ethan Kimberly, Jack DePrato, and Lee Sullivan) like nuclear bombs.
+You’ll be hard-pressed to come by a wife-guy [or person] anthem more fervent than this—nor one that rocks even half as hard.” —Anna Pichler

 “The track itself is a 4-minute psychout, a track that feels intensely anachronistic but oddly relevant - frankly, any track that begins so assuredly with soaring saxophone is guaranteed to catch my ear.
 What follows feels like a jam band version Between The Buried And Me - somehow never abrasive, it’s a propulsive track that abruptly hits the brakes, slows itself down, then turns up the weird again before it’s all over.” - Jared Bowers on Touchdown Jesus’s single “Four Grand”